 “But the one thing I think Blue Origin has going for them — they launch the suborbital New Shepard rocket on those space tourist flights that just go up and down, but they recover that rocket every time with a rocket-powered landing,” he pointed out.
 “So they know how to do this.
 The difference is the New Glenn booster is gigantic compared to that.
 It’s much bigger than even the Falcon 9 booster that comes back.”

-Blue Origin said landing the booster would be a bonus to its main objective — reaching orbit.
+Unfortunately for the company, the booster did not land as planned.
+But Blue Origin said landing the booster was only supposed to be a bonus to its main objective — reaching orbit.

-This would be the company’s first orbital launch since Jeff Bezos founded Blue Origin 25 years ago.
+This is be the company’s first orbital launch since Jeff Bezos founded Blue Origin 25 years ago.

 Get today’s headlines in minutes with Your Florida Daily: